kshitij9876/Medical-ChatBot/README.md

 • Developed a highly accurate Medical Chatbot using LLama 2, and integrated the extensive Gale Dictionary as a knowledge base for precise medical query responses.

+• Utilised RAG Technique which combines the strengths of pre-trained language models and information retrieval systems to generate responses in a conversational AI system or to create content by leveraging knowledge from Gale Dictionary.

 • Leveraged ChainLit for rapid application development and integrated FAISS for efficient data retrieval, enhancing the chatbot’s capabilities.